+Teletherapy company Talkspace defines “emotional overwhelm” as the feeling of being “completely submerged by your thoughts and emotions about all of life’s current problems, to the point where you lack efficacy and feel frozen or paralyzed.”
 A frequent friend of anxiety, feeling overwhelmed is an emotion that is so big, it’s hard to see your way out of it.
 That’s where these tips from therapist and anxiety specialist Laura Rhodes-Levin, LMFT, come in.
 She shares advice on what to do when you’re overwhelmed in a few common scenarios, along with some general insight on what you can do on a regular basis to nip that feeling in the bud the next time life throws a lot your way.

-When you’re overwhelmed by your to-do list
+1. feeling overwhelmed by your to-do list

 It’s totally counterproductive, but somehow, the longer a to-do list gets, the harder it is to actually get started and tackle what’s on it.
 When this happens to you, Rhodes-Levin suggests breaking it down into actionable steps, starting with what needs your attention first.
 Focus on completing the most critical task—having one thing crossed off on your list will feel empowering, she says, giving you the confidence to move on to something else.
 “I actually cross things off my to-do list in highlighter to highlight that I did it,” Rhodes-Levin says.